Personal Post-doctoral Research Fellowship

 To grant a personal research fellowship to an outstanding candidate who recently earned his/her doctorate.
 Post-doctoral research fellowships are intended in particular to help develop cutting-edge expertise within high-priority fields, to give highly qualified doctorate-holders the opportunity to further qualify for academic positions, to encourage national and international mobility between research groups as well as between research circles and business and industry, and to promote gender equality.

-- Fellowships are granted for a total of up to four years.
-Candidates may not be granted more than a total of four years of funding from the Research Council.
-The minimum fellowship period is two years.
+- Fellowships are granted for a period of two to four years.
+Candidates may not be granted funding from the Research Council for more than one period.

 - The Research Council primarily allocates post-doctoral research fellowships to Norwegian educational institutions that are entitled to confer doctorates, cf. the Regulations concerning terms and conditions of employment for the posts of post-doctoral research fellow, research fellow, research assistant and resident.
 Allocation to other institutions is possible, provided special needs for a post-doctoral fellowship can be documented.
 In addition, it must be permissible to employ personnel in temporary positions of this type under the legislation regulating employment contracts at the relevant institution (the Civil Service Act or the Working Environment Act), and the position in question must comply with the requirements set out in Section 1-2, paragraphs 1, 3, 5 and 7 of the regulations mentioned above.
 The individual institutions must have assessed this before they submit a grant application to the Research Council.